jflamy/owlcms4/docs/Fly.md

     fly secrets set OWLCMS_UPDATEKEY=MaryHadALittleLamb --app myclub
     ```

-3. Tell your owlcms application where your public results application is so it can connect.
+3. The last step is to tell owlcms where the results publishing application resides so it can feed it with results.

       > Replace `myclub` and `myclub-results` with your own names